viniciusMartinsDev/viniciusMartinsDev/README.md

 🪖 I dedicated one year of my career to community service in the Brazilian Army, where I earned the honors of Most Distinguished Soldier and Merit Honor.

-💻 I am currently working as a Software Developer at VEXUR.

 ## 🛠 Skills